TheMrityunjayPathak/Netflix-Data-Analysis/README.md

 - This Exploratory Data Analysis (EDA) aims to address the following key questions :

-  - **Content Distribution :** What are the distribution patterns of TV shows and movies across different genres and countries?
+  - **Content Distribution :** What are the distribution patterns of TV Shows and Movies across different genres and countries?
 How does the content vary in terms of release year and rating?

-  - **Trend Analysis :** Are there observable trends in the release of TV shows and movies over time?
+  - **Trend Analysis :** Are there observable trends in the release of TV Shows and Movies over time?
 How has the number of new additions to Netflix's library evolved?

   - **Genre Popularity :** What are the most and least popular genres in Netflix’s library?
 How does genre popularity differ by region or over time?

-  - **Content Characteristics :** What are the typical characteristics (e.g., duration, rating) of TV shows vs movies?
+  - **Content Characteristics :** What are the typical characteristics (e.g., duration, rating) of TV Shows vs Movies?
 How do these characteristics vary by genre or release year?

   - **Regional Diversity :** How diverse is Netflix’s content offering in terms of geographic origin?
 Are there particular regions that contribute more significantly to Netflix’s library?